-The Youth Development team at Audubon Zoo is seeking candidates interested in working with teen volunteers for the Youth Development Internship for Summer 2016.
+The Youth Development team at Audubon Nature Institute is seeking candidates interested in working with teen volunteers for the Youth Development Internship for Summer 2017.

 - Basic understanding of Biology and Animal Sciences